yuchaojiang/yuchaojiang.github.io/index.md

 <br/>
 Nov 2017: Gene Urrutia joined the lab as a postdoc fellow.
 Welcome Gene!
 <br/>
-Oct 2017: Yuchao gave a talk at the Bioinformatics and Computational Biology (BCB) Colloquium at UNC-CH. ([Link](https://www.med.unc.edu/genetics/events/bcb-colloquium/monday-bcb-colloquium-yuchao-jiang))
+Oct 2017: Yuchao gave a talk at the Bioinformatics and Computational Biology Colloquium at UNC-CH. ([Link](https://www.med.unc.edu/genetics/events/bcb-colloquium/monday-bcb-colloquium-yuchao-jiang))

 ###  Background